Emaan10/Elevvo-ML.internshipTasks/Task 1: Student Score Prediction/README.md

 ## Dataset

-The dataset is provided as student_performance_factors.csv in the project directory.
+The dataset is provided as 'StudentPerformanceFactors.csv' in the project directory.

 ## Tools & Libraries